-In Grand Teton National Park, rent canoes and kayaks for a two-hour minimum at the Colter Bay Village Marina in the park to explore Jackson Lake.
-Or really get away from it all by spending two days sea kayaking Jackson Lake, hiking in the park and sleeping on Grassy Island with OARS on a guided and catered kayaking and camping trip.
-This trip is great for first-time kayakers and families and more seasoned paddlers alike.
+Looking to get away from it all in Grand Teton National Park?
+Spend two days sea kayaking Jackson Lake, hiking in the park and sleeping on Grassy Island with OARS on a guided and catered kayaking and camping trip.
+This trip is great for first-time kayakers, families and more seasoned paddlers alike.

 Because OARS is the only commercial outfitter permitted for overnights on the lake, this kayaking trip guarantees you a rare sense of solitude.